 What if You do not Get Approved?

 If you’re still facing difficulties with SSP approval then you can contact a wrapper provider like us.
 The SSPs need supply on a large scale.
-A wrapper provider works with multiple publishers to create the needed pool of large supply.
+A wrapper provider works with multiple publishers to create the needed pool of large supplies.
 In this way, the publisher connects to the SSP and the SSP gets the volume it needs without increasing the number of accounts to maintain, it’s a win-win.

 This is not the only benefit, a wrapper provider will connect you with multiple SSPs, provide you its own tech stack, bring the adops expertise to the table, and offer additional products that can increase your revenue substantially.